neil-b-patel/open-sesame/README.md

 # open-sesame
 An open-source password manager sans Alibaba and the Forty Thieves.

+## Introduction
+If you're interested in learning more about our motivations, research, and/or development process, check out 'Open Sesame -- Writeup'.pdf!
+If you're just here to demo the product, scroll down to 'Usage' for a step-by-step walkthrough!

 ## Authors
 - Neil Patel '22